AnatuGreen/BillCalculator/README.md

 It is to solve a personal problem of repetitive task but I hope someone finds it helpful someday

 Access the site here: https://anatugreen.github.io/BillCalculator/

+Last updated Feb 21, 2024.
+Next update should add the new tenant and increase the points accordingly - Anaturuchi